Print Edition - 2016-07-12 | News

 Jul 12, 2016-The legal improvement has increased the chances of implementation of recommendations made by the NHRC for action against rights violators.

 In 16 years, the constitutional rights watchdog has recommended action in 735 cases of grave human rights violation, of which 105 recommendations have been implemented.
-All of the implemented cases are related to providing compensation to the victims, while not a single person has been held responsible for serious rights violation.
+All of the implemented cases are related to providing compensation to the victims, while not a single person has been held responsible for serious rights violation.“During the follow-up on cases, the attorneys wanted specific legal provisions directing them to implement recommendations made by the national rights body,” said Bed Prasad Bhattarai, secretary at the NHRC.

 The commission has also formed a three-member committee comprising two investigating officials and one official from the legal division to review the provisions in the NHRC Act and regulations.